-- did not give enough advertising and risk assessment detail and did not carry considerations through to the budget or planning timelines - did not connect the budgets, risk assessments and research in a consistent way with the proposal, for example, if the candidate states they are employing a team of technicians or lifeguards we would expect to see this considered in the budget and risk assessment.
-The more sophisticated the event, the more detail needs to be represented and carried through to the appendix items and in the proposal text - did not show strong knowledge of the legalities and licencing; this has dropped considerably and been replaced with Covid tracking and considerations which has no relevance to budgets therefore giving a myopic response - spent too much time creating a project that was too complicated to back up with the relevant supporting materials mentioned above to facilitate the event effectively and safely.
+- did not give enough advertising and risk assessment detail and did not carry through considerations to the budget or planning timelines - did not connect the budgets, risk assessments and research consistently with the proposal.
+For example, if the candidate states they are employing a team of technicians, examiners would expect to see this considered in the budget and risk assessment.
+The more sophisticated the event, the more detail needs to be represented and carried through to the appendix items and in the proposal text - did not display strong knowledge of the legalities and licensing; this has dropped considerably - spent too much time creating a project that was too complicated to back up with the relevant supporting materials mentioned above to facilitate the event effectively and safely.